-High quality inclusive teaching and learning - the universal offer, with adaptive teaching for all: The teachers The SENDCo and leaders Please refer to The GLC Pedagogy Wheel for more details on what this looks like in our schools.
+High quality inclusive teaching and learning the universal offer, with adaptive teaching for all: The teachers The SENDCo and leaders Please refer to The GLC Pedagogy Wheel for more details on what this looks like in our schools.
 Concerns are discussed in phase teams.
 Review progress and attainment data half-termly for all pupils, identifying any concerns and liaising with teachers.
-Additional and different strategies: The teachers The SENDCo and leaders The second second second Where needed: adapt plans, using scaffolds and support; discuss concerns with colleagues and parents; observe, trial, reflect and assess; Complete SEND referral forms after discussions with parents.
+Additional and d ifferent strategies: The teachers The SENDCo and leaders Where needed: adapt plans, using scaffolds and support; discuss concerns with colleagues and parents; observe, trial, reflect and assess; Complete SEND referral forms after discussions with parents.
 Give support where required, including with observations, planning and setting targets.
-SENDCo writes the next steps on the SEND referral form and gives feedback to staff.
-Collaboratively decide on whether to add to the SEND register or continue to monitor at this stage.
-'Ordinarily available provision for pupils with SEND' - scaffolding, strategies and support that prioritises access to high-quality teaching in the classroom: The teachers The SENDCo and leaders Where pupil is added to the SEND register: Teacher completes the Pupil Support Plan on the directory (PSP, termly).
-Meet parents termly to discuss areas of concern and progress towards targets (can be included in parents' evenings where scheduled), Completes 1s termly RAG rating on the directory to indicate progress from starting point (where pupils are taught in an alternative provision/ interventions teachers to liaise with LSAs regarding progress) Adds pupil to the SEND register and informs parents/carers.
-SENDCo and the teacher liaise to discuss progress and next steps.
+SENDCO writes the next steps on the SEND referral form and gives feedback to staff.
+Collaboratively decide on whether to add to the SEND register or continue to monitor at this stage. scaffolding, strategies and support that prioritises access to ing in the classroom: The teachers The SENDCo and leaders Where pupil is added to the SEND register: Teacher completes the Pupil Support Plan on the directory (PSP, termly).
+Meet parents termly to discuss areas of concern and progress towards targets (can be included in parents' evenings where scheduled).
+Completes' termly RAG rating on the directory to indicate progress from starting point (where pupils are taught in an alternative provision/ interventions teachers to liaise with LSAs regarding progress) Adds pupil to the SEND register and informs parents/carers.
+SENDCo and the teacher fiaise to discuss progress and next steps.
 Identify where alternative provisions/curriculum may be needed.
 Ensures that correct assessments are used.
-Ensures that all recommendations can be implemented successfully, with staff appropriately trained.
-Specific provisions and high levels of scaffolding and support; ensuring that the provision balances targeted interventions with support to access to high-quality teaching in the classroom: The teachers The SENDCo and leaders The same of the sa As above, but also: Complete any referrals with SENDCo.
+Ensures that all recommendations can be implemented successfully with staff appropriately trained. id support; ensuring that the provision balances targefed to high-quality teaching in the classroom; The teachers The SENDCo and leaders As above, but also: Complete any referrals with SENDCo.
 Discuss outcomes from referrals and implement targets and provision/strategies/ advice given.
 SENDCo submits referrals and liaises with external agencies, whilst keeping teachers informed.
 Ensures that the provision/strategies/ advice given can be implemented successfully, with staff appropriately trained.
 Ensure that a high level of scaffolding and support is available in all classes, ensuring that this is carefully adapted so that the pupil achieves a level of independence.
 Liaise with the SENDCo and leaders about alternative assessments for pupils with SEND working significantly below ARE.
 Regularly monitor to ensure that appropriate scaffolds and support are in place, and that the provisions are effective.
 Liaise to ensure that the right assessments are taken and that progress is being made.
-Where specific and targeted provisions are not meeting needs, gather evidence for an EHCPNA (needs assessment): The teachers The SENDCo Complete professional reviews and barriers to learning documents to support the process, attending meetings where requested.
-Collates information and aubmits requests; maintaining communication with Thurrock and parents/carers to ensure that timescales are kept to.
-As EHCF is in place, detailing the needs, outcomes and provintion required for that pupil.
-The washers The STRUE o and leaders As above deal aloca What and Limitarias the resolver with the place Theorety operators is being anglesses and stars that \$10.25 What and a feat the part args and for their tribulation and are shown The Lagran, and reflect these in the support plan and providings Lengthic around resists this terminal and amind assertings.
-As almost that date Meanings the outcome of proviously in place.
-Hold of head yearth, includes with familiars and tenchers.
-Leaving that head-traing are assumed providings and stations made ground the school.
+Where specific and targeted provisions are not meeting ne eds, gather evidence for an EHCPNA (needs assessment): The teachers The SENDCo Complete professional reviews and barriers to learning documents to support the process, attending meetings where requested.
+Collates information and submits requests; maintaining communication with Thurrock and parents/carers to ensure that timescales are kept to.
+An EHCF is in place, detailing the needs, or stoones and prosteins required for that pupils The trackers The SINDCo and leaders Abstrace, but also: Members the outcome of possistent in pipes.
+Hold at least yearly meters, with families and familiers.
+Ensure that least-play are assumed precisions and stations.